CESNET/mfa/README.md

 # MFA

-MFA (Multi Factor Authentication) is [Laravel](https://laravel.com/)-based web application dedicated to test [REFEDS MFA](https://refeds.org/profile/mfa) profile support at Identity Providers (IdP) within [eduID.cz](https://www.eduid.cz) federation.
+MFA (Multi Factor Authentication) is a [Laravel](https://laravel.com/)-based web application dedicated to test [REFEDS MFA](https://refeds.org/profile/mfa) profile support at Identity Providers (IdP) within [eduID.cz](https://www.eduid.cz) federation.

 ## Requirements

-This application is written in Laravel 10 and uses PHP version at least 8.1.
+This application is written in Laravel 11 and uses PHP version at least 8.2.

 Authentication is managed by locally running Shibboleth Service Provider, so Apache web server is highly recommended as there is an official Shibboleth module for Apache.

-- PHP 8.1
+-   PHP 8.2
 -   Shibboleth SP 3
 -   Apache 2.4

-The above mentioned requirements can easily be achieved by using Ubuntu 22.04 LTS (Jammy Jellyfish).
+The above mentioned requirements can easily be achieved by using Ubuntu 24.04 LTS (Noble Numbat).
 For those running older Ubuntu or Debian, [Ondřej Surý's PPA repository](https://launchpad.net/~ondrej/+archive/ubuntu/php/) might be very appreciated.

 ### Setup

 In order for the Envoy script to be really useful and do what it is designed for, you must setup Apache, PHP, MariaDB and Shibboleth SP at the destination host first.

-(To prepare a server for Makovec, I am using an [Ansible](https://www.ansible.com) playbook that is currently not publicly available due to being part of our larger and internal mechanism, but I am willing to share it and most probably will do that in the future.)
+(To prepare a server for MFA, I am using an [Ansible](https://www.ansible.com) playbook that is currently not publicly available due to being part of our larger and internal mechanism, but I am willing to share it and most probably will do that in the future.)

 #### Apache